conterra/mapapps-intro/src/main/js/bundles/dn_intro/README.md

 A tour is an introduction to your app for new users.
 Its aim is to show the users how to start doing things with your app, or to introduce them to new features.

-An example app with a tour can be found on the con terra demos site: **TODO**

 Since the `dn_intro` bundle is based on the driver.js library, all the features of driver.js can be used in the `dn_intro` bundle as well.